+On December 15, 2020 Steve passes away.
+Janet is devastated.
+She lost her best friend and the love of her life.
 In addition to the tremendous emotional challenges she’ll face, here are some of the financial changes that Janet may not be expecting:

-When both spouses are collecting Social Security and one passes, the surviving spouse generally receives the greater of their own benefit or their deceased spouse’s benefit.
-In our example, Steve was receiving $2,000 and Janet was receiving $1,000 for a combined monthly total of $3,000.
-She’ll choose Steve’s benefit because it is larger than hers.
-She will now receive $2,000 a month, which is a loss of income of $1,000.
+When both spouses are collecting Social Security and one passes, the surviving spouse generally receives whichever is greater: their own benefit, or their deceased spouse’s benefit.
+In our example, Steve was receiving $2,000 and Janet was receiving $1,000, for a combined monthly total of $3,000.
+She’ll switch to Steve’s benefit because it is larger than hers.
+She will now receive $2,000 each month, which is a loss of income of $1,000.

-2) She will be in a higher tax bracket: For a couple that is married filing jointly, the top of the 15% bracket is $75,000.
-For a single person, the top of the 15% tax bracket is $37,650.
-Therefore, as a single woman, more of her income will be subject to a higher tax bracket.
+For a couple that is married filing jointly, the top of the 12% bracket in 2020 is $80,250.
+For a single person, the top of the 12% tax bracket in 2021 is $40,525.
+Therefore, as a single taxpayer, Janet will be subject to a higher tax bracket of 22%.

-The amount of Social Security that’s subject to taxes is calculated using a complex formula based on Adjusted Gross Income (AGI), 50% of Social Security benefits received, and the total of any tax-exempt interest received.
+The amount of Social Security that’s subject to taxes is calculated using a complex formula based on adjusted gross income, 50% of Social Security benefits received, and the total of any tax-exempt interest received.
 Before Steve passed, roughly 70% of their Social Security was subject to taxes.
 Now that Janet is filing as single, 85% of her Social Security income will be subject to taxes because of her level of income.

-So in our example, Janet’s actual income declined by $12,000 a year due to the reduction in Social Security benefits.
-Because of the factors mentioned above, her taxable income actually increases from $51,450 to $57,500.
-This results in her tax liability increasing from $6,799 to $10,146.
-So the tax per person increased from $3,399.50 a person to $10,146 a person.
+So in our example, Janet’s actual income declines by $12,000 per year due to the reduction in Social Security benefits.
+But because of the factors mentioned above, her taxable income increases from $47,150 to $55,150.
+This results in her tax liability increasing from $5,263 to $7,882.
+So, the tax per person increases from $2,631.50 per person to $7,882 per person.

-How the widow tax all adds up
+How the widow tax adds up

 When a spouse passes, it is an extremely emotional and often frightening time.
-You’ve spent so much time with this other person and suddenly you have to reimagine and redesign what your life will be like without them.
+You’ve spent so much time with this other person, and suddenly, you have to reimagine and redesign what your life will be like without them.